External Object (Catalog, Schema, Table) Usage Guide

 7. Typical Use Cases

-7.1 Unified Data Lake and Data Warehouse Query
+7.1 Unified Query Across Data Lake and Data Warehouse

-Scenario: An enterprise has both a Hive data lake and a Databricks data warehouse and needs to perform cross-platform analysis.
+Scenario: An enterprise has both a Hive data lake and a Databricks data warehouse and needs cross-platform analysis.

 Solution:

-- Create External Catalogs connecting to Hive and Databricks
+- Create external Catalogs connected to both Hive and Databricks

-- Use federated queries to join data from both platforms
+- Use federation queries to join data from both platforms

-- Build unified views to provide a consistent data access layer
+- Build a unified view to provide a consistent data access layer

 7.2 Historical Data Archiving and Querying

-Scenario: Archive historical data to object storage but still need occasional queries.
+Scenario: Archive historical data to object storage while still needing occasional queries.

 Solution: